When did we as a society start criminalizing landlords?

 We have nothing against any of those dogs.
 But you still shouldn’t accept tenants who have one, for insurance and liability reasons.

-Baltimore City passed a law making landlords liable if their tenant’s pit bull attacks someone.
+Baltimore City, one of the worst cities to purchase rental properties, passed a law making landlords liable if their tenant’s pit bull attacks someone.
 Why?
 Because the City of Baltimore was too cowardly to outlaw pit bulls directly, so by making landlords the “bad guy” who don’t allow pit bulls, they can still reduce the number of pit bulls while neatly avoiding accusations of “hating dogs.”

 In a Massachusetts lawsuit, the young son of one tenant who was injured badly by another tenant’s pit bull, and the boy’s father named the landlord as one of the parties in the lawsuit.
 This case bounced around through different courts, including an appellate court.
 The appellate court did not feel that there was enough evidence as whether the landlord “knew or reasonably should have known” that the dog was dangerous.
 It was bounced back to a lower court so a jury could make determination.